New-Zealand-Cadet-Forces/op-refresh/index.md

 </section>
 <section class="intro-description">
     <h2>New Zealand Cadet Forces</h2>
+    <p>The New Zealand Cadet Forces (NZCF or Cadet Forces) is a voluntary, uniformed organisation which provides military-style leadership, personal development opportunities and adventure based training to youth aged between 13 and 18 years old.
+Through its three branches- Sea Cadets, Army Cadets and Air Cadets- the Cadet Forces provides personnel with a hands on training program, while a number of local, regional and national courses provide further experience and qualifications in specific training areas.</p>
-    <p>The New Zealand Cadet Forces (NZCF or Cadet Forces) is a voluntary military-style training organisation for New Zealand youth.</p>
+    <p>The Cadet Forces is a non-profit organisation for the youth of New Zealand which has existed continually since 1864, and in its present form in a partnership with the New Zealand Defence Force and locally appointed community organisations since 1971.</p>
-    <p>Run in a partnership between the New Zealand Defence Force (NZDF) and a number of locally appointed community organizations, it is composed of three Corps (similar to the New Zealand Defence Force): the Sea Cadet Corps (SCC), the New Zealand Cadet Corps (NZCC) and the Air Training Corps (ATC).</p>
+    <p>Our aim is to instil leadership and honourable values in our youth so as to develop and enable self-disciplined, confident and responsible young New Zealanders, who come out feeling stronger than ever and are armed with skillsets that will last them a lifetime.</p>
+    <p>Our teams are committed to helping youth navigate the most formidable years in their lives while having fun in the process.
+Learn more about what we do and what we can offer you with this unique youth experience!</p>
 </section>
 <aside class="corps-descriptions">
     <section class="scc-description">